Punjab: Temporary teachers stage protest demanding regularisation of job, salary hike | Education

 Punjab: Temporary teachers stage protest demanding regularisation of job, salary hike

-Demanding regularisation of job and raise in salary, scores of temporary teachers staged a protest outside the Punjab School Education Board PSEB here on Wednesday, with nearly half a dozen of them reaching the rooftop of the office building with petrol-filled bottles and some poisonous substance and threatening to kill themselves.Under the banner of the Temporary Teachers Union, more than 500 teachers laid siege to the PSEB building to press the Congress-led state government to accept their demands.A heavy police force was deployed outside the multi-storey building.
+Demanding regularisation of job and raise in salary, scores of temporary teachers staged a protest outside the Punjab School Education Board here on Wednesday, with some of them reaching the rooftop of the office building with petrol-filled bottles and some poisonous substance, threatening to kill themselves.Under the banner of the Temporary Teachers Union, more than 500 teachers laid siege to the PSEB building to press the Congress-led state government to accept their demands.A heavy police force was deployed outside the multi-storeyed building.

 - Country: